magicbitlk/Magicbit-Arduino/index.rst

 Activity
 ***********
- Do the same example using the LDR on the board (D36)
+.. note:: Do the same example using the LDR on the board (D36)

+.. raw:: latex

+    \newpage
 *************************
 Example 6: Generating Tones
 *************************